-Harps takes additional Covid-19 vaccine doses to vaccinate teachers
+Harps takes additional COVID-19 vaccine doses to vaccinate teachers

 HUNTSVILLE.
 Ark.
-(KFTA/KNWA) — Extra doses of the Covid-19 vaccine are brought to Huntsville to get teachers vaccinated.
+(KNWA/KFTA) — Extra doses of the COVID-19 vaccine are brought to Huntsville to get teachers vaccinated.

 Pharmacy District Manager, Duane Jones, for Harps says the pharmacy in Van Buren received more than they needed so they’re bringing 120 doses up north to meet the demand there.